pursuit-curriculum/unit-full-stack-web-development/intro-to-express-request/README.md

 You can send this mock data to a client based on a request.
 Typically a list of a particular resource is referred to as an `index` or `index route`.

 The URL, data model, and data make up a server resource.
-[For more in-depth information for best practices for a resource, there is a good summary here.](https://www.ibm.com/docs/en/sva/9.0.7?topic=control-resources).
+[For more in-depth information on best practices for a resource, there is a good summary here.](https://www.ibm.com/docs/en/sva/9.0.7?topic=control-resources).

-You can import the colors array into `app.js` to access the data.
+To access the data, you can import the colors array into `app.js`.

 ```js
 // app.js